 What Does the FCC Say about Ringless Voicemail?

 The caller in the case above was a collection agency.
 We do agree that ringless voicemail technology where a company can direct drop voice messages is largely unregulated.
 In recent years, the FCC appears to have a more pro telemarketer stance which is bad for consumers.
+But when it comes to ringless voicemail, its hard to tell where the FCC stands.

 As this post is being written, the FCC is rewriting its robocalling rules.
 Will a new rule allow ringless voicemails?
 No one knows.